pranftw/aiter-app/README.md

 - **Version conflicts**: Different MCP servers may update at different times, causing mismatches between generated files and actual tool definitions
 - **Disk space**: Thousands of tools = thousands of files to store, version control, and distribute

 **codex-mcp** eliminates all of this.
-Everything is dynamic and in-memory—tools are always in sync because they're accessed directly from the live MCP connection.
+Everything is dynamic and in-memory.
+Tools are always in sync because they're accessed directly from the live MCP connection.

+This dynamic execution approach is made possible by [Vercel AI SDK](https://github.com/vercel/ai)'s comprehensive MCP support, which provides the runtime infrastructure to call MCP tools directly from code.

 #### Progressive Tool Discovery (No Filesystem)